chaunceygardiner/weewx-vantagenext/README.md

-1. set_time_padding can now be specified in the VantageNext section so that the padding can be tweaked (it is hardcoded at 0.75 seconds in the Vantage driver.
+1. set_time_padding can now be specified in the VantageNext section so that the padding can be tweaked (it is hardcoded at 0.75 seconds in the Vantage driver).

-1. clock_drift_secs can now be specified in the VantageNext section to tweak time adding depending on the time of day (another aid to minimize clock sets).
+1. The actual padding used is also influenced by clock_drifts_sec which should be set to the number of seonds your consoel loses in 24 hours (negative number); or, if you console gains time, the number of seconds gained in 24 hours.  clock_drift_secs defaults to -2.4 seconds.
+With careful setting of set_time_padding and clock_drift_secs, one might be able to set max_drift to 2 seconds and still go days without having the clock set.
+This is desirable as setting the clock often to zero to four or so read errors when reading loop packets.

-1. The day's cumulative rain is now calculated by calling weewx.wxformulas.calculate_delta.
+1. The day's cumulative rain is now calculated by calling
+-   weewx.wxformulas.calculate_delta.

 # Installation Instructions